akanik/nicar22-mapping-masters/qgis-steps.md

-## Things we're not going to cover that might be useful
+## Things we're not going to cover that might be useful to you

 [Intro to spatial data](https://docs.google.com/document/d/1RQa1SoCTSXt4M-NC93U93vScXxn79sWzqJsDVKmqtPQ/edit#heading=h.b56ghjle2ufi), including an introduction to the different types of geographic elements, types of geographic files, working with non-geographic elements, geocoding and where to find geographic data.